rackspace/php-opencloud/doc/services/autoscale/policies.rst

 Setup
 -----

-.. include:: service.sample.rst

-Finally, in order to interact with the functionality of a group's scaling policies, you must first retrieve the details of the group itself.
+In order to interact with the functionality of a group's scaling policies, you must first retrieve the details of the group itself.
 To do this, you must substitute `{groupId}` for your group's ID: